Timeless & Timely

 It wasn’t always thus.
 Until relatively recently, Christmas was mostly another quarter day, in the same spirit as Lady Day, Midsummer Day, and Michelmas.

-In mid-17th century England, Oliver Cromwell banned any kind of secular celebration of Christmas, insisting a returning to a more religious one.
+In mid-17th century England, Oliver Cromwell banned any kind of secular celebration of Christmas, insisting on returning to a more religious one.

 Already by 1841, Queen Victoria had installed a Christmas tree at Windsor Castle.

-But when Charles Dickens published his novella A Christmas Story in 1843, Christmas was installed in the public’s awareness in a different way.
+But when Charles Dickens published his novella A Christmas Carol in 1843, Christmas was installed in the public’s awareness differently.

 Thanks to the juxtaposition of the parsimonious Ebeneezer Scrooge — whose surname has become synonymous with miser — and his good-hearted and generous nephew Freddie (not to mention a trio of Christmas spirits with their lessons), we’ve come to view Christmas as a time of generosity and giving.